rishavb123/ConwaysGameOfLife/README.md

 - R to speed up the simulation
 - C to clear the game board
 - X to reinitialize the board
+- G to turn off or on grid lines
 - Q to quit

 To create new configurations in the code use the following methods: